 A characteristic of most estimator types is the notion of flexibility.
 Flexibility can be expressed in different ways but greater flexibility usually comes with the capacity to handle more complex tasks.
 The tradeoff for flexibility is increased computational complexity, reduced model interpretability, and greater susceptibility to overfitting.
 In contrast, low flexibility models tend to be easier to interpret and quicker to train but are more prone to underfitting.
 In general, we recommend choosing the simplest model that does not underfit the training data for your project.

 No Free Lunch Theorem#

 At some point you may ask yourself "Why do we need so many different learning algorithms?"
-The answer to that question can be understood by the No Free Lunch (NFL) theorem which states that, when averaged over the space of all possible problems, no learner performs any better than the next.
+The answer to that question can be understood by the No Free Lunch Theorem which states that, when averaged over the space of all possible problems, no algorithm performs any better than the next.
 Perhaps a more useful way of stating NFL is that certain learners perform better at certain tasks and worse in others.
 This is explained by the fact that all learning algorithms have some prior knowledge inherent in them whether it be via the choice of hyper-parameters or the design of the algorithm itself.
 Another consequence of No Free Lunch is that there exists no single estimator that performs better for all problems.